aquasecurity/tracee/docs/docs/traceectl/index.md

 ## Installation and Usage

-To get started with TraceeCtl, go over the [Installation and Usage page](./usage.md)
+To get started with traceectl, go over the [Installation and Usage page](./usage.md)